Rooted in STEM

 Are you interested in learning more about science, technology, engineering, and mathematics (STEM), and the student experience at the University of Minnesota Twin Cities?

 The College of Science and Engineering's (CSE) Rooted in STEM brings together high school students in grades 10-12 from historically excluded identities in STEM to learn about STEM academics and community support at the University of Minnesota Twin Cities.
-Along with an undergraduate mentor, participants will relate their individual identities and experiences within STEM.
+Participants will have the opportunity to connect and relate to Undergraduate Mentors and peers with shared identities and interests in STEM.

 One Saturday per month

 Participants will network with peers, learn about current topics in research and academic programs, and explore potential careers.
 There will be presentations, laboratory tours, science and technology demonstrations, and Q&A sessions.
-Presenters will include CSE faculty and graduate researchers, recent alumni in industry, and current undergraduate students.
+Presenters will include CSE faculty and graduate researchers, student organizations, recent alumni in industry, and current undergraduate students.
+Our presenters hold historically underrepresented identities in STEM and together we aim to explore how diversity contributes and builds a stronger STEM community on campus.

 Two-year commitment